cytoscape/cytoscape.js/documentation/md/style.md

 <span class="important-indicator"></span> If a mapping is defined, either define the mapped data for all elements or use selectors to limit the mapping to elements that have the mapped data defined.
 For example, the selector `[foo]` will apply only to elements with the data field `foo` defined.

 * **`data()`** specifies a direct mapping to an element's data field.
 For example, `data(descr)` would map a property to the value in an element's `descr` field in its data (i.e. `ele.data("descr")`).
 This is useful for mapping to properties like label text content (the `content` property).
 * **`mapData()`** specifies a linear mapping to an element's data field.
-For example, `mapData(weight, 0, 100, blue, red)` maps an element's weight to gradients between blue and red for weights between 0 and 100.
+For example, `mapData(weight, 0, 100, blue, red)` maps an element's weight to colours between blue and red for weights between 0 and 100.
 An element with `ele.data("weight") === 0` would  be mapped to blue, for instance.
 Elements whose values fall outside of the specified range are mapped to the extremity values.
 In the previous example, an element with `ele.data("weight") === -1` would be mapped to blue.
 * **`function( ele ){ ... }`** A function may be passed as the value of a style property.
 The function has a single `ele` argument which specifies the element for which the style property value is being calculated.
   * **Do** specify a valid value for the corresponding style property for all elements that its corresponding selector block applies.
   * **Do not** create cyclic dependencies (i.e. one style property reads the value of another style property).